auntyellow/math/polya/parabola.md

 > Construct a point *P* on the given straight line *c* at equal distances from the given point *F* and the given straight line *d*.

 However, the solution is not given in this book.
-I'd like to give an analytic geometry solution, which can be converted to straightedge and compass construction.
+I'd like to give a coordinate solution, which can be converted to straightedge and compass construction.

-### Analytic Geometry Solution
+### Coordinate Solution

 <img src="parabola.png">